Journal Features Pricing Support Download

 The Vieux Carré was created in the 1930s by Walter Bergeron, head bartender at the Hotel Monteleone.
 He named it after the French Quarter itself - “Vieux Carré” means “old square” in French, a reference to the original grid of streets laid out by French colonists in the early 1700s.

-French influence, American whiskey, Italian vermouth, a Benedictine liqueur - and a drink that has no business being this good.
+French influence, American whiskey, Italian vermouth, a Bénédictine liqueur - the history of a city in a single glass.

 Rye Whiskey